brainwave0/ftwm/documentation.md

 ## Arrange

 Re-arranges the windows according to the rules of the layout.
+Windows are placed in order from largest to smallest.

 # LAYOUT